Catalyst Pedals Review

 Korff (et al. Med Sci Sports Exerc 2007; 39:991-995) and Mornieux (et al. Int J Sports Med 2008; 29:817-822) Cycling Efficiency Studies clearly show that pulling up on the backstroke produces less power and burns more energy than simply driving hard on the downstroke and letting the trail leg come up just hard enough to get ready for the next hard downstroke push.

-This video showed a rider who tried to prove that he needed to pull up on the backstroke and instead proved that he was more efficient when he couldn’t pull up on the backstroke.
+This video showed a rider who tried to prove he needed to pull up on the backstroke, only to prove he was more efficient when he couldn’t.

-In this sense, a flat pedal has the exact same efficiency as a clipless, making thus the choice between the two a mare matter of personal preference.
+In this sense, a flat pedal is as efficient as a clipless pedal; choosing between the two comes down to personal preference.

 Our Experience with the Catalyst Pedals

-The improvement given by the Catalyst Pedals has been huge.
-The flat position of the foot on the pedal gives a greatly increased grip, with no need for central pins, the surface of the shoe was always glued to the pedal, even when riding with flip-flops or Crocs-style shoes.
+The improvement given by the Catalyst Pedals has been tremendous.
+The flat foot position on the pedal provides a significantly greater grip, with no need for central pins.
+The surface of the shoe was always glued to the pedal, even when riding with flip-flops or Crocs-style shoes.

-We never lost contact with the pedal even under very wet conditions (which honestly happened very rarely) or in technical downhills.
-On the steepest of the rocky sections the efficiency gain was most evident, we could go up some slopes which would have been much harder on our previous pedals.
-On flat and smooth tarmac, the stroke just feels smoother and we feel like reaching our average cruise speed with much less effort.
+We never lost contact with the pedal, even under very wet conditions (which honestly happened very rarely) or in technical downhills.
+On the steepest rocky sections, the efficiency gain was most evident; we could climb some slopes that would have been much harder on our previous pedals.
+On flat and smooth tarmac, the stroke feels softer, and we feel like reaching our average cruise speed with much less effort.

-As for the durability, the pedals look very strong and anyway, they are backed by a Limited Lifetime Warranty and a Crash Replacement Plan.
-A 30 Day Money Back Guarantee, gives you the opportunity to actually test them and see if you like the Catalyst or not.
+As for the durability, the pedals look very strong, and anyway, they are backed by a Limited Lifetime Warranty and a Crash Replacement Plan.
+A 30 Day Money-Back Guarantee lets you test them and see if you like the Catalyst.

 Conclusions

-So far we are loving our Catalyst Pedals and not thinking of going anywhere else in the near future.
-They might be not for everyone but they are definitely for us.
+So far, we are loving our Catalyst Pedals and don’t see ourselves going anywhere else in the near future.
+They might not be for everyone, but they are definitely for us.

 Pro